 For full details please refer to our Voluntary Right to Buy Policy.

 If you live in a general needs property in the pilot area which we cannot sell to you, we will offer you another property to purchase.
 This is called Portability.

 How much discount am I entitled to?

 The amount of discount you may be entitled to will be linked to the number of years of public sector tenancy which you have held.
 There is a cap on the maximum discount available of £80,900.
 Check what discount you could get here.
-A calculator can be found here.
+The right to buy calculator is a useful tool.

 If you would like to include years spent with other housing associations or councils, you will need to provide proof, e.g. a tenancy agreement or letter from the landlord.